apache/cordova-docs/www/docs/en/3.0.0/guide/platforms/ios/config.md

   control when the splashscreen is hidden through a JavaScript API.

-* `FadeSplashScreen` (boolean, defaults to `true`): set to `false` to prevent the splash-screen to fade in and out when showing or hiding it.
+* `FadeSplashScreen` (boolean, defaults to `true`): set to `false` to prevent the splash-screen to fade in and out when <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>ing or hiding it.

 * `FadeSplashScreenDuration` (float, defaults to 2): The splash-screen